mhuang233/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 Mingya is currently a Phd. student in Quantitative Methods at University of Wisconsin-Madison, advised by [Dr. David Kaplan](https://edpsych.education.wisc.edu/fac-staff/kaplan-david/#:~:text=David%20Kaplan%20is%20the%20Patricia,Center%20for%20Demography%20and%20Ecology.).
 She also has an MS degree in the department of Statistic, working with [Dr. Sameer Deshpande](https://skdeshpande91.github.io/).
-Prior to that, she received her MS in Quantitative Methodology, Measurement and Evaluation (QUERIES) under the supervision of [Dr. Carolyn Anderson](https://cja.education.illinois.edu/).
+Prior to that, she received her MS in Quantitative Methodology, Measurement, and Evaluation (QUERIES) under the supervision of [Dr. Carolyn Anderson](https://cja.education.illinois.edu/) at University of Illinois Urbana Champaign.
 {style="text-align: justify;"}